David Gray (footballer, born 1988): Hibernian

 Gray signed a two-year contract with Scottish Championship club Hibernian in July 2014.
 He scored his first ever professional goal on 29 September 2014, in a 3–1 win over Rangers.
 In total, Gray made 34 appearances and scored three goals for Hibs in the 2014–15 season.
 Gray was appointed captain at the end of the season, after the departure of Liam Craig, and also extended his contract until 2017.
 At the end of the season, Gray wrote himself into Hibernian folklore by becoming the captain of the first Hibs side to win the Scottish Cup in 114 years, scoring the stoppage-time winner against Rangers in the 2016 final.

 Gray scored in a 3–0 win against Queen of the South on 15 April 2017, on the day when Hibernian clinched the Scottish Championship title, sealing promotion to the Scottish Premiership after a three-year absence.
 He signed a two-year contract with Hibs in May 2017.
 Gray suffered an achilles tendon injury during a friendly game against Willem II in January 2018, which meant that he did not make another first-team appearance in the 2017–18 season.

 Gray returned to the Hibs first team in July 2018, and he scored five goals during the early part of the 2018–19 season.
 In April 2019, Hibs and Gray agreed a new contract that was due to run until 2023.
-Gray played infrequently for Hibs over the next two seasons.
+Gray played infrequently for Hibs over the next two seasons, after which he retired from playing.
+He was granted a testimonial match, played against a Manchester United team on 15 October 2023.